• Skip to main content

 Related Article: 6 Ways to Get Discounts on Car Insurance

-If your teen doesn’t have a car of his/her own but uses your car occasionally, some insurance carriers can allow him/her to be added to your policy as a secondary or occasional driver.
+If your teen doesn’t have a car of their own but uses your car occasionally, some insurance carriers can allow them to be added to your policy as a secondary or occasional driver.

 This is a great way to lower your car insurance rates and save some cash.
 Make sure to mention this to your agent while purchasing an insurance policy for your car.